Your Cat's Weight & Health

 Health Risks Faced by Overweight Cats

-If your feline friend is carrying the excess weight they face an increased risk of developing these serious conditions:
+If your feline friend is carrying excess weight they face an increased risk of developing these serious conditions:

 - Urinary tract infections